khatiboss/theHolyQuran/README.md

 # theHolyQuran
-Listen and download the Holy Quran
+Listen and download the Holy Quran in: http://coranosacro.it A web application based on Html,CSS and Javascript, used MVVM KnockoutJs and Jquery (JS Libraries) to binding data and to communicate with endpoint (API delivered by mp3 quran web site)